somethingnew2-0/SimpleCSPM/README.md

 ##### External Global Forwarding Rules

-Below is an equivalent [Cloud Asset Inventory `gcloud` command](https://cloud.google.com/asset-inventory/docs/listing-assets) used to generate a CSV of this sheet for your organization by specifying an `$ORGANIZATION_ID`.
+Below is an equivalent [Cloud Asset Inventory `gcloud` command](https://cloud.google.com/asset-inventory/docs/listing-assets) used to generate a CSV of this sheet for your organization by specifying an `$ORGANIZATION_ID`.G
 ```
 gcloud beta asset list --organization=$ORGANIZATION_ID --content-type='resource' \
   --asset-types='compute.googleapis.com/GlobalForwardingRule' \